StrangeGirlMurph/StrangeGirlMurph/README.md

 - 🌱 I’m currently learning about computer science, mathematics, physics and cognitive neurosciences.
 - 💞️ I’m looking forward to collaborate with you on saving the world. :)
 - 📫 How to reach me: you don't ~~(idk just try a few things)~~.
+- If you're looking for a license for your project check out: [The Anti-Capitalist Software License](https://anticapitalist.software/)
 - 🐇🦄🌺🐬